cache-tlb/tip_plus/README.md

 4. When 0~3 is set, press Ctrl+F to build the coordinate system.
 5. You can further edit the control points.
 6. When there are less than 5 faces appear in the image, you can delete some control points by pressing Ctrl+D and clicking on it.
 7. Now add extra points the each face.
 In particular, you should assign the face id to each corner of the image.
 This can be done by pressing Ctrl+1~5 and the selecting the point in image.
-Current face name if shown on the status bar.
+Current face name is shown on the status bar.
 8. Now you can press Ctrl+R to make 3D proxy of the scene.
 To view the model, press Alt+3 and use mouse to manipulate it.